arneeide/Chess/README.md

 ## Missing parts
 A number of issues are still to be solved:

 - The king is not allowed to move into an empty cell covered by pieces of opposite colour.
-However, the king are able to take pieces even when these are defended.
+However, the king is able to take pieces even when these are defended.
+Also, own pieces shadowing for potential attacks on the king are not hindered in moving, consequently putting the king in an illegal position.
-- The game is not ended when the king is taken.
+- The game is not ended when the king is taken (even though it should be easy to implement :)
 - There is no evaluation of the game.

 ## Help is requested